Holidays in Cusco

 Getting To and From Cusco

 Apart from Lima, Cusco is the best connected city in Peru when it comes to air travel, and there are regular direct flights from Puno for Lake Titicaca, Puerto Maldonado for the Amazon jungle, Arequipa for Colca Canyon, and of course Lima.
-There is also a (for the moment) single daily international connection to La Paz in Bolivia.
+Unusually for Peru there are also direct international flights from Cusco, with daily flights to La Paz in Bolivia and direct flights with Avianca three times a week to Bogota in Colombia.
 A new airport for the area is now under construction near Chinchero in the Urubamba valley, and it's possible that this will offer more international connections but it's not scheduled to be completed until 2021.

 Coach travel is a safe, comfortable, and inexpensive way to travel as well, especially if you’re coming from Lake Titicaca - there are regular first-class coaches taking about 6 hours, or special tourist services which visit sites along the way and which take about 8 hours.
 On this route you can also benefit from one of Peru's few passenger railway journeys, with the upmarket Andean Explorer train running 2-3 times a week direct from Puno.
 It's a beautiful journey, but significantly slower than the coach - allow 11 hours all told.